givingjar/blog.givingjar.org/_posts/2016-05-25-charity-spotlight-lansing-makers-network.md

 ---
 layout: post
 title: "Charity Spotlight: Lansing Makers Network"
-subtitle: "A Michigan fund for remembering and honoring those who lost their lives on 9/11 for generations to come."
+subtitle: "Sharing the skills, space, and tools to help us all become makers."
 permalink: /charity-spotlight-lansing-makers-network/
 tags: [spotlight]
 preview-image: /img/spotlight/lansing-makers-network/.jpg
 snippet: >
+    The Lansing Makers Network fosters creativity and confidence by providing people with the skills, space, and tools to make their ideas real.
+They work with kids and adults of all experience levels, encourage safe and effective practices, and inspire people to tinker and build anything they can imagine.
 ---

-The [Lansing Makers Network][1] wants to make sure the significance of the tragic events on September 11, 2001 lives on in the minds and hearts of Michiganders for generations to come.
-They know that high school graduates this year may not have any personal recollection of that day, though, and they are helping to educate our youth so that the tragedy of 9/11 will long be remembered.
+The [Lansing Makers Network][1] fosters creativity and confidence by providing people with the skills, space, and tools to make their ideas real.
+They work with kids and adults of all experience levels, encourage safe and effective practices, and inspire people to tinker and build anything they can imagine.

-In this charity spotlight I spoke with the President of Lansing Makers Network, Brian Adams.
+In this charity spotlight, I spoke with the President of Lansing Makers Network, Brian Adams.

 ![][4]